 Medtner's music has fared reasonably well on disc.
 There is a good choice of recordings of the sonatas, concertos and chamber music.
 All the piano works have now been recorded, most of them multiple times.

 The resurgence of interest in Medtner's music owes much to the pioneering work of Hamish Milne.
 The first of Milne's recordings, a double LP set issued in 1977, was notable for including the first commercial recording of the Night Wind sonata.
-Two other pianists who have become associated with Medtner are Geoffrey Tozer, who recorded all three concertos and most of the piano works before his death, and Marc-André Hamelin, whose set of the complete sonatas has been widely acclaimed.
+Two other pianists who have become associated with Medtner are Geoffrey Tozer, who recorded all three concertos and most of the piano works before his death, and Marc-André Hamelin, whose recording of the complete sonatas became a benchmark.
 Many other pianists are now recording Medtner and including his music in concert programmes.
 Particular mention should be made of Boris Berezovsky, who intiated or assisted with several Medtner festivals; and Irina Mejoueva has introduced Japanese audiences to Medtner and recorded a substantial proportion of Medtner's solo piano output.

 For information on recordings of specific works please see under Works.